fffonion/lua-resty-acme/README.md

   preferred_chain = nil,
   -- callback function that allows to wait before signaling ACME server to validate challenge_start_callback = nil,
+  -- the maps of domain name to the dns_provider name defined in the dns_provider_keys table domain_dns_provider_mapping = {},
+  -- the dict of dns providers, each provider should have following struct:
+  -- {
+  --   provider = "provider_name", -- "cloudflare" or "dynv6"
+  --   content = "the api key or token",
+  -- }
+  dns_provider_keys = {},
 }
 ```